Efficient Method for Prediction of Meta-stable/Ground Multipolar Ordered States and its Application in Monolayer $\alpha$-\ce{RuX3} (X=Cl,I): Analysis of and magnetic octupole moment

 where $\omega^{36}_{21}$ is the octupolar susceptibility.
 Thus, an orthogonal magnetization oscillation of $M_y\propto H^2\cos^2\theta$ would be expected if a rotating magnetic field $H$ is applied in the $xz$ plane with $\theta$ respect to $x$-axis.

-Note that $Q_{ij}$ is forbidden by inversion symmetry, and there is also no $M_{i}^{\mathrm{d}}$ in $O_{21}^{36}$ state as mentioned above.
+Note that $Q_{ij}$ is forbidden by local inversion symmetry preserved by all multipoles composed of $l$ and $s$~\cite{yilin2017}, and there is also no $M_{i}^{\mathrm{d}}$ in $O_{21}^{36}$ state as mentioned above.
 The paramagnetic moments contributed by ${\chi}^{p}_{ij}$ are parallel to $H$.
-Once the orthogonal magnetization $M_y$ is observed, it is a direct evidence of existence of the $O_{21}^{36}$ octupole.
+Once the orthogonal magnetization $M_y$ is observed, it is a direct evidence of the existence of $O_{21}^{36}$ octupole.